-There are many appliances needed to run your home.
-During the summer you may need an AC system or a heat pump.
+There are many devices required to run your home.
+During the warm season you may need an AC system or a heat pump.
 During the cooler season, most homeowners use a furnace or air handler.
-Then there are washer and dryers, dishwashers, refrigerators…the list seems endless.
+Then there are washer and dryers, dishwashers, refrigerators…the list seems to go on forever.

-But the thing homeowners definitely know is they require hot water.
-Most families have a water heater – or in some homes a boiler is used to warm the water.
+But one thing homeowners definitely know is they require hot water.
+Most families have a water heater – or in some cases a boiler is used to heat the water.
 Have you noticed which heating system your home utilizes to heat your water?
 Finch Air Conditioning & Heating is here to help clarify the difference between the two water systems.

 A water heater is a big tank that, that’s right, heats water.
-The heat is either produced by burning gas or by using electricity.
-A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a warm bath, the washing machine, or any other hot water need.
-As the hot water is used, fresh cold water enters to the bottom of the tank so it can also be heated for use across your home.
+The heat is either produced by burning gas or by utilizing electricity.
+A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a warm bath, the dishwasher, or any other hot water need.
+As the hot water flows to where it is needed, fresh cold water enters to the bottom of the tank so it can also be heated for use across your home.

 A boiler, on the other hand, can heat water that is used to warm the home and give you hot water.
-Another type of boiler can heat the water until it actually turns into steam.
-The steam can heat the water for the home but can also be distributed throughout the home and create warmth through radiators.
+A different type of boiler can heat the water until it actually turns into steam.
+The steam can heat the water for the home but can also be distributed throughout the home and create heat through radiators.
 A boiler is also capable of heating the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very adaptable heating systems that supply great comfort during the cold season.
+Boilers are very adaptable heating systems that supply great comfort during the cold winter months.
 Updated boilers are also very energy efficient.

-Need help deciding which water heating system is best for you?
+Can’t decide which water heating system is right for you?
 Call Finch Air Conditioning & Heating in La Porte today and we’ll come out and provide you a complimentary in-home estimate.